Blog

 Don't follow up without a clear purpose

-This may include a helpful resource, a brief insight, an invitation to an event, or a complimentary consultation.
+This may include a helpful resource, a brief insight, an invitation to an event, or a complimentary consultation, and a helpful welcome email can also create a natural reason for later follow-up.
+A simple trigger event, such as a link click, can also be a valid reason to reach out.
 The goal is to demonstrate expertise and usefulness while giving prospects a clear reason to engage.

 Value-driven follow-ups build credibility and increase response rates.